71/dance/test/suite/commands/select-line-end.md

 # down-skip-eol-1
 [up](#initial)

-- .select.down.jump { skipEol: true }
+- .select.down.jump { avoidEol: true }

 Similarly to the [test case above](#up-skip-eol), "desired column" is 4 so we select the last character.